Sleepychord/ImprovedGAN-pytorch/README.md

 This method and its extensions have marvellous performance on traditional CV datasets, and remain state-of-art (by the end of November, 2017).

 ## Working Principle
-Inspired by [Good Semi-supervised Learning that Requires a Bad GAN](https://arxiv.org/abs/1705.09783.pdf), semi-supervised GAN with feature matching actually generates unrealistic fake samples around high-density region.
+Inspired by [Good Semi-supervised Learning that Requires a Bad GAN](https://arxiv.org/abs/1705.09783), semi-supervised GAN with feature matching actually generates unrealistic fake samples around high-density region.
 With the inborn continuity, the **fake region** in feature space split the bounds of different classes.

+Refer to [Semi-supervised Learning on Graphs with Generative Adversarial Nets](https://arxiv.org/abs/1809.00130) for more details about this **density gap splitting** explaination.

 ## Running
 The code was implemented in Python 2.7, but I think it also runs well under Python 3.